SmingHub/Sming/Sming/building.rst

 Configuration variables
 ~~~~~~~~~~~~~~~~~~~~~~~

-Configuration variables should be set in the project’s component.mk
+Configuration variables should be set in the project's component.mk
 file.
 If appropriate, they can also be set as environment variables.

 During development, the easiest way to change variables is on the
 ``make`` command line.
 These are cached so persist between make
-sessions, and will override any values set in your project’s
+sessions, and will override any values set in your project's
 ``component.mk`` file.
 For example:

 -  Type ``make SPIFF_BIN=test-rom`` to build the project and (if